KolosalAI/kolosal-server/docs/PORTABLE_ZIP_STRUCTURE.md

 ## Running the Server

-### Option 1: Using the Launcher (Recommended)
+### Option 1: Direct Execution (Recommended)
-Simply run `start-kolosal-server.bat` which automatically adds the `bin` folder to PATH.
+Simply double-click or run `kolosal-server.exe` directly.
+All required DLLs are in the same directory, so Windows will find them automatically.

-### Option 2: Direct Execution
+### Option 2: Using the Launcher
-Run `kolosal-server.exe` directly.
-Windows will automatically search for DLLs in the same directory and the `bin` subdirectory.
+Run `start-kolosal-server.bat` which adds the `bin` folder to PATH (useful if you move DLLs to the bin folder).

 ## Building with Multiple Inference Engines